EBelizor/PyBer_Analysis/README.md

 ## Overview of Analysis

-The initial analysis that we ran for Pyber allowed us to view many trends within our dataframe, we were able to categorize city types, drivers, and fares.
-You can find those trends in the PyBer.ipynb file withing this folder.
-While the analysis proved very useful, it is always good to summarize our findings when unloading that amount of information to those who want to draw a quick analysis from the data.
-In this Challenge I needed to summarize our findings in terms of ride sharing data by city type and finally visualize this information in terms of total weekly fares for each city type.
-All of this will be helpful in aiding Pyber to make informative decisions on ride access and affortability.
+For this project, I will be analyzing and visualizing data for a ride sharing company named Pyber.
+Using matplotlib, I was able to generate line, bubble and box-and-whisker plots to create insightful visualizations of my data.
+With the help of Pandas, NumPy and SciPy, I was able to find key measures of central tendency within my data.
+The initial analysis proved quite useful, as I was able to gain insight on the drivers, fares, and rides done within the ride sharing service.
+Now I am charged with the task of creating one final dataframe and multiple-line chart that will summarize key trends in affordability, and accessibility of the ride sharing service.

 ## Results

 ### Differences in ride sharing data between the 3 city types

-  In our "pyber_summary_df" image found below there is a glaring anomally between our "Total Rides" and "Total Drivers".
+  In the image below there is a startling trend found between our "Total Rides" and "Total Drivers".
 We see that the rural and suburban city types both had more rides than drivers.
 This is a startling trend that indicates that we have more demand than supply.

 ![](Resources/pyber_summary.png)